Frequently Asked Questions

 Why should I have a professional arborist review my view?

-Due to our temperate climate, certain species of trees in the PNW can grow between 1-3 feet per year.
+Due to our temperate climate here in the Pacific Northwest, certain species of trees in the PNW can grow between 1-3 feet per year.

 Being proactive on future view loss can avoid substantial losses to property value.
 Losing a lake, city, or mountain view can result in a 5-15% loss in property value.